 Informational Gather information and gain knowledge.
 Questions on broad topics.

-No specific product or service mentions.
+No specific product or service mentions.“What is climate change?”

 “How to bake a cake”